atSistemas/hybreed/README.md

 * isLandscapedTablet: Detects if the device it's a landscape tablet.
 * getPressEvent: Gets the type of press event, depending on de OS.
 * isIOS: Checks if the device is iOS.
-* isAndroid: Checks if the device is iOS.
+* isAndroid: Checks if the device is Android.
 * UI
     * generateScroll: Sets a view scroll, using iScroll library if necessary.
     * createSpinner: Creates a spinner to be used through the application on loading times.